 Priority Dispatch's Incident Performance Report details each case and the call taker's compliance and high compliance to protocol during the call.
 Individual/Shift/Agency Performance Reports provide a clear understanding of agency rate of compliance to protocol to help tailor continuing dispatch education (CDE) training.
 The figures below represent the percent of calls that are in compliance with current protocols.
-[Note: This performance measure was established in FY 2023 and historical targets and actuals are not available.]
+[Note: This performance measure was established in FY 2023 and historical targets are not available.]

-Frequency: An nnual Rep Reporting Period: State Fiscal Year
+Frequen Frequency: Annual Reporting Period: State Fiscal Year •

-2021 2022 2023 2024 2025
+2022 2023 2024 2025 2026

-Target 45% 50% 45%
+Target - 45% 45% 50% 53%

-Actual 27% 35%
+Actual 27% 35% 43%